-In March 2009, we announced the formation of a new strategic alliance with the London Stock Exchange Group plc ("LSE").
-As part of this collaboration, MX granted the LSE a license to use a customized version of SOLA® Trading, the derivatives trading technology developed by MX, for certain LSE affiliates and partners, including EDX London Limited ("EDX"), the equity derivatives business of the LSE.
+In March 2009, MX granted the London Stock Exchange plc ("LSE") a license to use a customized version of SOLA Trading, the derivatives trading technology developed by MX, for certain LSE affiliates and partners, including EDX London Limited ("EDX"), the equity derivatives business of the LSE.
 In December 2009, EDX and Oslo Børs began trading Nordic and Russian derivatives on SOLA.
-Borsa Italiana is scheduled to transition to the SOLA platform in the fourth quarter of 2010.
-As part of this strategic alliance, in May 2009, we acquired a 19.9 percent ownership interest in EDX for \$7.7 million.
+Borsa Italiana transitioned to the SOLA platform in November 2010.

 In May 2009, we launched the SOLA Clearing system, which is intended to provide better service to clients as well as to provide the flexibility to enhance CDCC's product offering for exchange traded and OTC derivatives.
-In addition, in December 2009, the Investment Industry Association of Canada selected CDCC as a preferred partner to develop the infrastructure for central counterparty services to the Canadian fixed income market.